secretstartups/handbook/customer-success/tam/gainsight/index.html.md

 New feature requests can be submitted by creating an issue and selecting the [Gainsight Request template](https://gitlab.com/gitlab-com/sales-team/field-operations/customer-success-operations/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=) in the Customer Success Operations project.
 Make sure the `gainsight` label, and optionally ether the `gainsight::feature_request` or `gainsight::bug` scoped label, are successfully applied when opening the issue.
 The status of all Gainsight-related issues can be viewed on the [Gainsight issue board](https://gitlab.com/groups/gitlab-com/-/boards/1609037?label_name[]=gainsight).

-To request new email templates be added to Gainsight, or programs in [Journey Orchestrator](https://www.gainsight.com/journey-orchestrator/), open an issue in the [Sales Operations project](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/-/issues) and put the content and format of your email in Markdown (if possible).
+To request new email templates be added to Gainsight or the [Digital Journey](/handbook/customer-success/tam/digital-journey/), open an issue in the [Sales Operations project](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/-/issues) and apply the program request or new program template if relevant.
 Then `@mention` a Gainsight administrator.

 To view recent updates to Gainsight, view [the running changelog](https://docs.google.com/document/d/11yJvTTDlWMrMAbKut1V0LFVoRojID2C_eRWk9ZF3HaA/edit#).